pellcorp/creality-wiki/docs/rpi.md

 ## Supported OS

-Simple AF is best supported by RPi or OrangePi running a version of debian 11 or 12 (which includes Orange Pi Debian, Rasbian, Arbian, whatever BTT is doing, etc).
+Simple AF is best supported by RPi or OrangePi running a version of debian **11 or 12** (which includes Orange Pi Debian, Rasbian, Arbian, whatever BTT is doing, etc).

+!!! danger

+    It looks like there might be some issues trying to get Simple AF for RPi setup on Debian 13, some experimental work has been done to fix some issues with getting numpy setup but its untested.

 ### Raspberry Pi OS